-STANDARDS HOW YOU WILL BE MEASURED AH.1.2 (Recommendation) BVD eradication must be managed as detailed in the Herd Health Plan (update to full standard October 2022) ■ AH.1.2.a Plan is being implemented R Health plan Test results GUIDANCE For finishing only herds this detail could be inclue.g. where possible the BVD status is known or Management of the breeding herd may include: Vaccination Tag and test all calves Blood sampling to determine status of herd Milk sampling to determine presence of disease Removal of PI animals from the herd requested AH.2 Records of the health and performance of livestock must be maintained REVISED ■ AH.2.a Records include an annual collation of: - lameness - mortality records inc. cause of deaths if known - culling records and reasons for culling - medicine records including reason for treatment - abattoir feedback (where provided and applicable) - parasites e.g. liver fluke - abortion - metabolic diseases - clostridial diseases ■ Farm records ■ Recording tools ■ Mortality records AH.3 The nominated vet/vet practice must visit the farm at least annually and see the livestock REVISED AIM: The health and welfare of all livestock ock is being checked and managed AH.4 Key The health and welfare of livestock must be met at all times AH.4.a Any health or welfare issues have been detected and are AH.4.b Unmarketable livestock have their welfare needs met prior to AH.5 The health and welfare of livestock must be checked regularly ■ AH.5.a ■ AH.5.b Checks made for signs of illness, injury and stress AH.6 Key Livestock must be handled in a way that avoids injury and minimises stress REVISED ■ AH.6.a Livestock are handled in a manner without frightening an and not in a way to cause pain and suffering Refer to Red Tractor Appendix for definition of unaccepta regards to livestock handling ■ AH.6.b No electric goads ■ AH.6.c Dogs kept under control
+STANDARDS HOW YOU WILL BE MEASURED AH.1.2 (Recommendation) BVD eradication must be managed as detailed in the Herd Health Plan (update to full standard October 2022) ■ AH.1.2.a Plan is being implemented R Health plan Test results GUIDANCE For finishing only herds this detail could be included. e.g. where possible the BVD status is known or a management of the breeding herd may include: Vaccination Tag and test all calves Blood sampling to determine status of herd Milk sampling to determine presence of diseators.
+Removal of PI animals from the herd requested AH.2 Records of the health and performance of livestock must be maintained REVISED ■ AH.2.a Records include an annual collation of: - lameness - mortality records inc. cause of deaths if known - culling records and reasons for culling - medicine records including reason for treatment - abattoir feedback (where provided and applicable) - parasites e.g. liver fluke - abortion - metabolic diseases - clostridial diseases ■ Farm records ■ Recording tools ■ Mortality records AH.3 The nominated vet/vet practice must visit the farm at least annually and see the livestock REVISED AIM: The health and welfare of all livesto ck is being checked and managed AH.4 Key The health and welfare of livestock must be met at all times AH.4.a Any health or welfare issues have been detected and are AH.4.b Unmarketable livestock have their welfare needs met prior to AH.5 The health and welfare of livestock must be checked regularly ■ AH.5.a Livestock checks as follows: - at least minimum daily checks for livestock outside, tw - increased checks for newborns and those about to giv - flock inspection frequency in extensive, upland areas e birth ■ AH.5.b Checks made for signs of illness, injury and stress AH.6 Key Livestock must be handled in a way that avoids injury and minimises stress REVISED ■ AH.6.a Livestock are handled in a manner without frightening an and not in a way to cause pain and suffering Refer to Red Tractor Appendix for definition of unaccepta regards to livestock handling ■ AH.6.b No electric goads AH.6.c Dogs kept under control